phwl/elec3607-lab/labs/lab3-si5351/README.md

 #### Question 3 - Si5351 Configuration (40%)

+You will need to add an ```i2cwrite()``` function to your answer to Question 2 to modify registers and configure the Si5351.
+This should be used to configure the chip as per below.

 [The data sheet](https://www.skyworksinc.com/-/media/Skyworks/SL/documents/public/data-sheets/Si5351-B.pdf)
 for the Si5351 refers to the
 [Clock builder pro software](https://www.skyworksinc.com/en/Application-Pages/Clockbuilder-Pro-Software).
 This is only available for Windows so you may need to find a suitable machine for this step (if necessary, you can work with a different group on this part).